DrMarkusVoss/pumla/ModellingGuideline.md

 more effort would need to go into the tooling to allow the same functionality.

+Furthermore, this guideline will give you hints on how to achieve certain use cases using `pumla`, like e.g. variant management.

 ## Some Principles
 ### Static vs. Dynamic
 Modelling elements first the static aspect with the atomic